-Heritage Education is an approach to teaching and learning about history and culture.
-In 1987, the Preservation Foundation of Palm Beach introduced its Heritage Education Program.
-The program teaches the concept of learning about the history and culture of a community through the medium of local architecture.
-The Florida Sunshine State Standards are used as a reference as the program continues to grow.
-Since its creation, the program has grown in popularity and is currently offered in several public and private schools in or near the Town of Palm Beach.
+The Preservation Foundation of Palm Beach introduced its Heritage Education Program at Palm Beach Day Academy in 1987 to teach about the history and culture of the community through the medium of local architecture.
+Since that time, the program has expanded its reach and is currently offered in several public and private schools in or near the Town of Palm Beach.